 Causes of Being a Long Sleeper

-There is no established cause of habitual long sleeping.
+There is no sole cause of habitual long sleeping.
 Some experts believe that long sleepers may simply need more sleep than others.
-In addition, there are indications that there is a genetic component to long sleeping, but more studies are needed to better understand why some people routinely sleep for more hours than others.
+There are indications that there may be a genetic component to long sleeping, but more studies are needed to better understand why some people routinely sleep for more hours than others.

 While some health conditions can cause oversleeping, that is different from natural long sleeping, which occurs habitually and without a known underlying illness or medical issue.